AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 Making this practical is quite hard and under-researched, and there aren't many papers on the topic.
 But there is this;
   [Algorithmic Probability-guided Supervised Machine Learning on Non-differentiable Spaces](https://arxiv.org/abs/1910.02758) which reproduces some standard ML applications using this approach.
 I want to understand how doing ML this way works, and this post will basically be a collection of the notes I made while reading the paper.
 If I refer to "the paper", "this paper", etc. in this post, this is what I'm referring to.
 These notes will digress quite often and I'm also quite critical of some aspects of the paper.
 This post was also written somewhat like a stream of consciousness, so I'll often say something which I correct later on.
-This post isn't intended to summarize the paper, but to describe what I learned and thought as I read it.
+This post isn't intended to merely summarize the paper, but to describe what I learned and thought as I read it.
 Hopefully, you'll learn stuff too.

 <a name="heading1p5"></a>
 ## Why Not Use Ordinary Compression?